hereJoker/TOWER-DEFENCE/README.md

+### About the game:
+This is a tower defense game with a simple, accessible design for players but a highly advanced underlying system.
+The game features a professional, modular architecture that allows for easy expansion and development of new towers, enemies, and mechanics.

 Playable WebGL build:
 https://mooner-dev.itch.io/tower-defence

 Project scripts:
 Assets/_Project/Scripts

-Roadmap
+Project plan

-Project and Assets
+## Project & Assets
-- Find/Integrate assets for TD and creatures
+- Integrate tower and enemy assets
-- Find/Integrate base UI sprites
+- Add basic UI sprites
-- Create a scene/map
-- Create 3 prefabs for tower
-- Create 3 prefabs for creature
+- Create scene/map and prefabs

-Creature/Wave Behaviour
+## Creature & Waves
-- Add Bezier path package
+- Enemy movement along Bezier paths
-- Movement of creature
-- Spawn/Wave system
+- Spawn and wave system
-- Win/Lose system
+- Win/Lose conditions

-Tower Behaviour
+## Towers
-- Place/Spawn with visual assistant
+- Place towers with visual guide
-- Attack
-- Pierce
-- AOE-Damage
-- AOE-Slow
+- Attack, Pierce, AOE Damage, and Slow

-UI / Others
+## UI / Others
 - UI/Lose/Restart
 - Tutorial to place one tower
-- Range visual
+- Range visualization
 - Build for WebGL
-- Polish UI

 Third Party
 Bezier: https://github.com/yasirkula/UnityBezierSolution